cbartram/form-validation/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Erika Pickard - for listening to me and helping me ;)